UWrc/uwrc.github.io/docs/hyak101/containers/build.md

 ## Building a Container From a Local Image
 Instead of pulling a container image from the internet to build your custom container, you can use a local image to build your container.
 This can be usful to containue customizing your containers by continuing to build upon them and installing additional software for your project.

 If you followed the previous section of the tutorial on [**Pulling Containers**](https://hyak.uw.edu/docs/hyak101/containers/demonstration), you should have the `python_3.9.20-slim-bullseye.sif` container.
-In this section, we will install TensorFlow using `python_3.9.20-slim-bullseye.sif`.
+In this section, we will install TensorFlow using Python that is installed inside `python_3.9.20-slim-bullseye.sif`.
 Start by creating a new definition file.
 ```bash
 nano tf-python3.def
 ```